 Arizona Cardinals @ Tennessee Titans

 I had my doubts about this Titans team after they lost two key pass-catchers in Corey Davis and Jonnu Smith as well as offensive coordinator Arthur Smith, the new head coach of the Falcons.
 Then, they traded for Julio Jones to form the best wide receiver tandem in the NFL with A.J.
 Brown.
 Julio only played in 9 games last year, and he sadly broke his streak of six seasons with 1,300+ receiving yards, but the future Hall of Famer still has plenty left in the tank.
 A.J.
 Brown has surpassed 1,000 receiving yards in each of his first two NFL seasons and has scored 19 touchdowns through 30 professional games.
 There are only a handful of teams in the NFL who can reasonably defend against this pair, and the Cardinals aren’t one of them.
-Robert Alford hasn’t seen meaningful playing time since 2018 and free agency signing Malcolm Butler is hit-or-miss.
-Byron Murphy, a tremendous slot corner, doesn’t have the chops to guard either Brown or Jones on the outside.
+Robert Alford hasn’t seen meaningful playing time since 2018 and Malcolm Butler has now retired, leaving young and inexperienced Byron Murphy as an outside starter.
+Murphy, a tremendous slot corner, doesn’t have the chops to guard either Brown or Jones on the outside.
 Arizona will be excited about the potentially potent pass-rushing duo in J.J.
 Watt and Chandler Jones, but I believe Tennessee’s offensive line can hold up.
 Right tackle is still a bit of a question mark, but with Taylor Lewan returning from his ACL injury, the rest of the offensive line comes in with strong continuity.
 Arizona’s front seven will be boosted by the presence of first-round rookie Zaven Collins, but slowing down a freight train in Derrick Henry is no easy feat.
 Ryan Tannehill has been one of the most efficient quarterbacks in football since joining Tennessee and he’ll be excited to take on a beatable Arizona defense.

 Matchup to Watch: A.J.
 Brown and Julio Jones (TEN WRs) vs. Robert Alford and Malcolm Butler (ARI CBs)